 If set Obtain IP address and DNS server Address Automatically didn’t resolve the issue.
 Still having internet connection problem or Your DNS Server Might be Unavailable error.
-Then use OpenDNS or Google’s DNS by following below steps.
+Then use OpenDNS or Google’s DNS by following steps below.

 To do this Again open network connection by press Windows + R, type ncpa.cpl and hit the enter key.
 Then Locate your network connection, right click it and choose Properties.
 When Properties window opens, select Internet Protocol Version 4 (TCP/IPv4) and click the Properties button.